 Straight to the point, two secrets here, one score the rind and fat really well, this will ensure the fat will be released making a crisper crackling.
 Two, do not overcook and make sure you rest the pork well wrapped in foil, I always say rest for as long as you cook.
 Here it’s 2 hours, but it will be fine, just pop back into the oven to warm up again.

-- 11/2 kg loin of pork, scored with a Stanley knife, boned and rolled
+- 1.5kg loin of pork, roughly then scored with a Stanley knife at 1cm intervals

 - salt and freshly milled black pepper